Sadie Hough

 I offer person-centred counselling.
 It is based on the belief that we all have the natural tendency within us for self-discovery and self-direction.

-This means that you, and only you, can decide the meaning of your experiences and what you should do with your life.
+This means that you, and only you, can decide the meaning of your experiences and what you should do next.
 You could use words like 'learning', 'growth', 'healing' or 'creativity' to describe this process.

 I love this approach because it's very different to what we might experience in other areas of our lives.
 I will not be in the role of 'expert' or direct you to any particular course of action.
 Instead, we will be working and learning together.

-This can be an exciting and deeply satisfying process.
+This can be a deeply satisfying process.
 You may begin to find it easier to be yourself: honest about who you are, how you feel and what you value.

 What to expect in a session